Stevtm/horiseon-refactor/README.md

 * Descriptive comments were added to the HTML and CSS files to clarify content and structure
 * Heading elements (h1, h2, etc.) were organized in sequential order based on importance
 * Broken navigation links were fixed
+* Descriptive title element added
+* Consolidated CSS selectors and properties and organized to follow semantic structure

 ## Screenshot